rpanderson/analysislib-mloop/README.md

 run.save_result(name='y', value=your_result if your_condition else np.nan)
 ```

-... and set `ignore_bad = true` in the analysis section of `mloop_config.ini`.
+... and set `ignore_bad = true` in the analysis section of `mloop_config.toml`.
 Shots with `your_condition = False` will be not elicit the cost to be updated, thus postponing the next iteration of optimization.
 An example of such a multi-shot routine can be found in fake_result_multishot.py.

 ### Analyzing optimization results